Understanding, Decoding, and Reading Tincture Extraction Ratios

 Hands-On: Calculating the Equivalent of Whole Herb In Each Dropperful

-Understanding the herb content in a single dropperful of tincture (typically 1 mL) helps users accurately dose their phytotherapeutics:
+Understanding the herb content in a single dropperful of tincture (typically 1 mL) helps users accurately dose their phytotherapeutics.
+The following table provides the equivalence of whole herbs per dropperful based on the extraction ratio:

 ---|---|